 - Extra Ziploc bags to grab ice along the way or store messy clothes

 - Breastfeeding pillow alternative.
 If you like your Boppy pillow but don’t want to haul it on board, use an airplane neck pillow instead.
-If gives your baby a squishy spot to stick their head and lifts them up a little.
+It gives your baby a squishy spot to stick their head and lifts them up a bit.

 That extra space means you won’t nudge your neighbor as much.
 You also won’t feel as cramped while you try to breastfeed your baby in a tight space.